ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The first case consists in the upload of the first access token in a token series.
 While details depend on the specific profile of ACE used, such an access token is typically uploaded through an unprotected POST request to the authz-info endpoint.

-* The second case consists in the upload of an access token that is not the first in its token series, i.e., the AS has issued the access token for dynamically updating the access rights of C.
+* The second case consists in the upload of an access token that is not the first of its token series, i.e., the AS has issued the access token for dynamically updating the access rights of C.

   The intent is also for C and the RS to preserve the same secure communication association that they currently share and that is associated with the token series in question.